Play-OS/PlayOS/README.md

 PlayOS will be available at `http://localhost:3000/`

+## 🔌 Providers

+PlayOS is based on providers.
+It allows you to switch backends where needed.
+This way you can couple PlayOS to Dropbox, Amazon, Azure or even a decentralized solution such as Ethereum.
+We want you to be able to choose where to use PlayOS.

+All execution is done on the client.
+Providers should only provide basic functionality such as file storage.
+Our default provider is based on Rutile which can be forked and be privatly used.

 ## 📝 Contributing to PlayOS

 We accept contributions to the repository.
 Feel free to fork and send in a PR.
 You can check the issues for any known tasks (or add your own).